Turner

 AreaSearch assessment of residential approval activity sees Turner among the top 30% of areas assessed nationwide

-Turner has averaged approximately 55 new dwelling approvals annually over the past five financial years, totalling an estimated 278 homes.
+Turner averaged approximately 55 new dwelling approvals annually over the past five financial years, totalling an estimated 278 homes.
 As of FY-26480 approvals have been recorded.
-On average, around 1.2 new residents per year have arrived per new home between FY-21 and FY-25, indicating a balanced supply and demand dynamic in the market.
-The average construction value of new properties is $615,000, suggesting developers target the premium market segment with higher-end properties.
+On average, 1.2 new residents per year were associated with each new home between FY-21 and FY-25, indicating a balance between supply and demand.
+The average construction value of new properties was $615,000, suggesting developers targeted the premium market segment.

 Frequently Asked Questions - Development